dilara369/Gadget/README.md

-# Gadget
+# GadgetHeaven - E-commerce Website

-Welcome to the **Gadget House**!
-This web application is designed to help users learn and practice the Turkish language through interactive lessons and quizzes.
-It features a modern, responsive design powered by **React**, **Tailwind CSS**, and **DaisyUI** for an enhanced user experience.
+Welcome to **GadgetHeaven**, a modern e-commerce website designed for buying gadgets online!
+This web application features a clean and responsive design built using **React.js**, **Tailwind CSS**, **DaisyUI**, and JSON API to display and interact with products.

 ## Live Demo